 Startup Sales Strategy #6: Master your Negotiation Skill

-Negotiation Strategy is to hold a discussion between buyer and seller to come to an agreement or to close the ideal deal that’s acceptable to both parties.
+Negotiation Strategy is to discuss buyer and seller to come to an agreement or to close the ideal deal that’s acceptable to both parties.
 Sales professionals consider this as an ongoing activity that requires strategic planning, beginning with lead generation to cracking the deal.

 A Sales deal will take longer than usual time to close if the order volume is large, price risk is high and more people are involved.
 It is at this level where you might lose or grab the deal.